V-Core 4.0 - Hybrid

 - Run the following command in your console:

-ERROR.
+BEACON_RATOS_CALIBRATEERROR.
 "Probe sample exceed sample_tolerance"

 If you encounter the message ‘probe sample exceeded sample_tolerance’ during Beacon calibration, don’t worry!
 Here are a few potential fixes for the issue: